golightstream/lightstream-prism-dns/plugin/forward/README.md

 * The dial timeout by default is 30s, and can decrease automatically down to 100ms based on early results.
 * The read timeout is static at 2s.

+## Metadata

+The forward plugin will publish the following metadata, if the *metadata* plugin is also enabled:

+* `forward/upstream`: the upstream used to forward the request

 ## Metrics

 If monitoring is enabled (via the *prometheus* plugin) then the following metric are exported: